Essential WordPress Plugins for a Political Website

 To rally the troops it helps to publish upcoming campaign events on your website.
 It lets the public know where you will be and gives them a chance to meet the candidate in person – the best way to generate support and to get vote commitments.

 There are thousands of event plugins for WordPress which give you the ability to do everything from creating custom events to displaying them in sidebars and on pages.
 The three event plugins listed below go a step further.

-The Time.ly All in One Event Calender is a premium calendar plugin which allows single and recurring events with color-coded categories (perfect for different campaign event types) and the ability to filter events on the front-end, a feature most other calendars don’t offer.
+The Time.ly All in One Event Calendar is a premium calendar plugin that allows single and recurring events with color-coded categories (perfect for different campaign event types) and the ability to filter events on the front-end, a feature most other calendars don’t offer.

 Every candidate for office needs volunteers, and the web is one of the most powerful ways to reach that potential support base.

 Entering info to and accessing info from the WordPress database can be a chore for those new to WordPress, but the Participants Database plugin allows easy front-end and back-end database publishing.